Lifestyle

 What are the most common signs of dog dementia?

-Disorientation: You might notice your dog getting "stuck" behind furniture, staring blankly at walls, or waiting at the hinge side of the door rather than the opening.
+Disorientation: You might notice your dog getting stuck behind furniture, staring blankly at walls, or waiting at the hinge side of the door rather than the opening.
 They may appear lost in their own garden.

 Why is my senior dog anxious at night?